LoginRadius/engineering-portal/content/blog/how-to-make-telegram-bot/index.md

 ## What is Bot?

 According to Wikipedia, It is a software application that runs automated tasks (scripts) over the Internet.
 In other terms, It is a program written to mimic human behaviour in order to perform some tasks.
-Bots take input and do simple and repetitive tasks which is much faster than human.
+Bots take input and do simple and repetitive tasks, which is much faster than humans.

 There are two types of bots:

-* Good Bots: Bots that are  beneficial to organisations as well as individuals such as ChatBots, Social Media bots etc
+* Good Bots: Bots that are  beneficial to organizations as well as individuals such as ChatBots, Social Media bots, etc
 * Bad Bots: These are the bots that are used to perform malicious activities such as Scraping and Spamming.

-In this, We will make Telegram Chatbot which would send the copy of input which the user has sent.
+In this, We will make Telegram Chatbot, which would send a copy of the input that the user has sent.

 ## Making our Telegram Chatbot

 We will be using **Python language** to make the bot and will be using **Telegram package** for our bot.
-You can know more about telegram package from [here](https://python-telegram-bot.readthedocs.io/en/stable/telegram.html)
+You can know more about the telegram package from [here](https://python-telegram-bot.readthedocs.io/en/stable/telegram.html)

 Firstly, we will generate our telegram token.
 Below are the steps to follow to generate your own token.